 A range of longer courses provide participants with the chance to develop their own personal and professional practice, supported by the College's world-class faculty.
-These range from Advanced Millinery Design – an intensive five-day hat-making course, taught by couture milliner Vivienne Lake, to Introduction to Coding for Artists & Creatives – a five-day course delivered by Dr Eleanor Dare, Senior Tutor of the MA Digital Direction Programme.
-The Future of Fashion Innovation & Systems is a one-week intensive course for present and future industry professionals.
+These range from Introduction to Coding for Artists & Creatives – a five-day course delivered by Dr Eleanor Dare, Senior Tutor of the MA Digital Direction Programme, to The Future of Fashion Innovation & Systems, a one-week intensive course for present and future industry professionals.

 Other courses include The Future of Retail Design a three-day course led by Dr Harriet Harriss, Senior Tutor in Interior Design and Architecture; and Visual Communication: Publishing as Critical Practice – a five-day workshop led by Dr Rathna Ramanathan, Head of Visual Communication, which explores how a variety of modes of publishing can be harnessed for creative communication.

 There are also a range of summer schools on offer that provide intensive weeks immersed in the RCA.
 These courses are suitable for those considering applying for Master's or Research programmes at the College, as well as practising designers, artists and industry professionals wanting to improve and diversify their skills.